CBenni/TMoohI/README.md

 python TMoohI.py
 ```

-Connect the same way as you would for twitch
+Connect the same way as you would for twitch.
+Ignore rate limits.
+Be happy.

-Join channels:
-* JOIN #channel - automatically detect chat server
-* JOIN #channel@normal - join on normal chat
-* JOIN #channel@event - join on event chat
-* JOIN #channel@group - join on group chat